mohamedrezk122/mohamedrezk122.github.io/_posts/2023-7-18-fifteen-puzzle.md

 layout: post
 title:  "The Fifteen Puzzle"
 author: "Mohamed Rezk"
-image: puzzle2.jpg
+image: fifteen-puzzle.webp
-keywords: artificial intelligence,informed search, math puzzles, group theory
+keywords: artificial intelligence, informed search, math puzzles, group theory
 ---

 Looking at the 15 puzzle from a mathematician and computer scientist scope.

 ## Prerequisites

 The article is nearly self-contained, but a background in these topics would be certainly helpful:
 - basic permutation concepts